kd226/Raytrace/Readme.md

 Currently only Lambertian BRDF supports Monte Carlo integration.

 ## Scene
-Right now Raytrace lacks any sophisticated scene manipulation from a file, so it just renders predefined scene in 1366x768 resolution.
+Right now Raytrace lacks any sophisticated scene manipulation from a file, so it just renders predefined scene in 500x500 resolution and with 4 samples.
 Hovewer, changing resolution or any other setting, as well as modifing scene is intuitive and easily doable by just changing appropriate lines in Main.hs.

 ## Output
 Rendered images are saved in .ppm format file which is easily